harding/bitcoinops.github.io/_posts/en/newsletters/2021-12-08-newsletter.md

   q2="Are there any theoretical issues with the change?
-For wallet users, is it possible to lose money?" a2="With this change, the wallet allows importing taproot descriptors at any time, i.e., even when taproot is not active and v1 segwit outputs can be spent by anyone).
-This means it's possible to receive bitcoin at a taproot address without taproot being active yet; if the chain also reorgs to a block prior to 709,632, miners (or someone who can get a nonstandard transaction confirmed) can steal those UTXOs."
+For wallet users, is it possible to lose money?" a2="With this change, the wallet allows importing taproot [descriptors][topic descriptors] at any time, i.e., even when taproot is not active and v1 segwit outputs can be spent by anyone.
+This means it's possible to receive bitcoin to a taproot output without taproot being active yet; if the chain also reorgs to a block prior to 709,632, miners (or someone who can get a nonstandard transaction confirmed) can steal those UTXOs."